Sue9104/web-manual/interface/translator-translation-management.md

 ## Translation List

-All the items assigned to you are listed here.
+All the items, which need first traslation, are listed here.

 > Description of status please see [status](../glossary.md#status)